microdotblog/plugin-rsvp/README.md

 It will create a link to the event with the appropriate Microformats reply markup.
 Micro.blog will notice the post and send a Webmention for it.

 To keep the parameters simple, Micro.blog links the event URL with the emoji 📅.
-To change this, add a `text` parameter:
+Or you can add a `text` parameter:

 ```
-I'm going to this! {{< rsvp href="https://events.indieweb.org/2022/03/micro-camp-2022-IW2Qp3ygHike" text="Micro Camp 2022" >}}
+{{< rsvp href="https://events.indieweb.org/2022/03/micro-camp-2022-IW2Qp3ygHike" text="Micro Camp 2022" >}}
 ```